Last Updated on November 15, 2025

 - Fresh and Flavorful: This recipe replaces canned ingredients with fresh green beans and mushrooms, resulting in a dish that bursts with natural flavors.
 The beans stay crisp, and the sauce is rich and savory.

-- Simple and Satisfying: Making your own roux for the mushroom sauce might sound intimidating, but it’s incredibly simple and yields a creamy, velvety texture that’s far superior to anything from a can.
+- Simple and Satisfying: Making your own roux for the mushroom sauce might sound intimidating, but itโs effortless and yields a creamy, velvety texture thatโs far superior to anything from a can.

-- A Crowd-Pleaser: The fresh ingredients and homemade sauce elevate the flavor of the dish and complement the meal.
+- A Crowd-Pleaser: Fresh ingredients and homemade sauce elevate the dish’s flavor and complement the meal.
 And, those crispy fried onions are to die for!

-Ingredients Needed for the Green Bean Casserole from Scratch
+Ingredients You Will Need for the Green Bean Casserole

 Preparing This Classic Recipe